Table of Contents

 Supporting Link: http://www.cdc.gov/nccdphp/dch/programs/index.htm

 Action Activities: The Office on Women's Health of the U.S. Department of Health and Human Services hosts the National Breastfeeding Helpline operated by trained breastfeeding peer counselors to provide support by phone in English or Spanish.

 Supporting Link: http://womenshealth.gov/about-us/health-information-by-phone/

-Action Activities: Every Mother provides technical assistance to WIC agencies by offering trainings, webinar and conference presentations, and electronic assistance.
+Action Activities: Every Mother provides technical assistance to WIC agencies, Healthy Start agencies, and other community organizations by offering training events, webinar and conference presentations, and electronic assistance.

 Supporting Link: http://everymother.org/training_programs.php